okfde/okfn.de/content/impressum.en.md

 ### Copyright

 The by the site operators and content of this website to German copyright law.
-They are protected by a Creative Commons License.
-Except where otherwise noted, the content of this site is licensed under the Attribution 3.0 Germany (CC BY 3.0 DE) License.
+They are protected by a Creative Commons Licence.
+Except where otherwise noted, the content of this site is licensed under the Attribution 3.0 Germany (CC BY 3.0 DE) Licence.
 Insofar as the content on this site is not created by the operator, the property rights of third parties apply.
 In particular, third party content is identified as such.
 Should you become aware of copyright infringement, we ask you to notify us.
 Upon notification of violations, we will remove the content immediately.

 ## Privacy Policy